NeST: Neuron Selective Tuning for LLM Safety: Implementation

 \subsection{Safety Neuron Detection}

-We implement safety neuron detection following the procedure described in Section~\ref{subsec:Safety Neurons Detection}, using forward-hook-based activation extraction and layer-wise linear probing on frozen model representations.
-To identify safety-relevant neurons, we construct a labeled prompt dataset consisting of both harmful and benign inputs.
-Harmful prompts are collected from three public safety benchmarks: \texttt{CatHarmfulQA}~\cite{bhardwaj2024language}, \texttt{HarmfulQA}~\cite{bhardwaj2023redteaming}, and the \texttt{LLM-LAT harmful dataset}~\cite{harmful-dataset}, while benign prompts are drawn from the training split of the \texttt{Natural Reasoning} dataset~\cite{yuan2025naturalreasoningreasoningwild28m}.
-For balanced probing, the number of benign prompts is matched to the total number of harmful prompts, resulting in an equal number of harmful and benign samples with binary labels.
-We register forward hooks on the FNN submodules of each transformer block, specifically the \texttt{gate\_proj} and \texttt{up\_proj} linear projections, and for each prompt perform a forward pass through the frozen model while recording token-level hidden states at the selected modules.
-Following Eq.~\eqref{eq:transformer_block}, activations are aggregated using max pooling across the sequence dimension to obtain a single prompt-level activation vector per layer and projection.
-Activations are collected in batches and concatenated across the full dataset to form a matrix of shape $(N, d)$, where $N$ is the number of prompts and $d$ is the hidden dimension.
-For each layer and projection, we train an independent linear probe on the pooled activations to distinguish harmful from benign prompts using binary cross-entropy loss, repeating training with multiple random initializations to reduce variance.
-Probe weights are standardized within each layer using z-score normalization, and neurons whose standardized scores exceed a fixed threshold ($z_{\text{thr}}$) and whose weights are positive are selected as safety neurons, indicating positive alignment with refusal behavior as formalized in Eq.~\eqref{eq:safety_neurons}.
-This procedure yields a sparse set of safety neurons for each layer and projection.
+We construct a balanced and diverse probing dataset containing harmful and benign prompts.
+Harmful prompts are drawn from \texttt{CatHarmfulQA}~\cite{bhardwaj2024language}, \texttt{HarmfulQA}~\cite{bhardwaj2023redteaming}, and the \texttt{LLM-LAT harmful dataset}~\cite{harmful-dataset}.
+Benign prompts are sampled from the training split of \texttt{Natural Reasoning}~\cite{yuan2025naturalreasoningreasoningwild28m}, with the number of benign prompts matched to the total number of harmful prompts.
+We assign harmful prompts to the positive class and benign prompts to the negative class.
+For each model, we register forward hooks on the feed-forward \texttt{gate\_proj} and \texttt{up\_proj} modules in every transformer block.
+We focus on FFN projections because they provide neuron-level dimensions that can be selectively updated and have been shown to encode localized behavioral features.
+For each prompt, we perform a single forward pass through the frozen model and record token-level activations from the hooked modules.
+Next, max-pooling is applied over the sequence dimension, as in Eq.~\eqref{eq:pooled_activation}, to produce a single prompt-level activation vector per layer and projection.
+The collected activations for all prompts form a matrix in \(\mathbb{R}^{N \times d}\), where \(N\) is the number of prompts and \(d\) is the FFN output dimension.
+This matrix is used to train a linear probe to distinguish harmful from benign prompts using binary cross-entropy loss.
+The probe weights are standardized and, following Eq.~\eqref{eq:safety_neurons}, output a sparse set of safety neurons for each layer.
+The influence of the selection threshold $z_{thr}$ is studied in Section~\ref{subec:Impact of the z-Threshold}.
+The stability of safety-neuron detection across different probe seeds and harmful datasets is evaluated in Section~\ref{subsec:Stability of Safety-Neuron Detection}.